nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [betterprogramming.pub: Setup Microservices on Kubernetes — Write a Configuration File](https://betterprogramming.pub/set-up-microservice-on-kubernetes-write-config-file-8df7c2b07a4c) Deployed the microservice to Kubernetes
 - [faun.pub: Understanding the Kubernetes Manifest](https://faun.pub/understanding-the-kubernetes-manifest-e96d680f2a11)

-### Kubernetes Quality of Service QOS

-- [cloudtechtwitter.com: Kubernetes# Quality of Service (QoS) class](https://www.cloudtechtwitter.com/2022/04/kubernetes-quality-of-service-qos-class.html) Quality of Service (QoS) class to determine which pod to kill first in Kubernetes

 ### Docker and Kubernetes

 - [kruyt.org: Migrate from Docker to Containerd in Kubernetes](https://kruyt.org/migrate-docker-containerd-kubernetes)